-Receivables consist of fees charged for water services and interest from the County of Madera.
+Receivables consist of fees charged for water services, interest from the County of Madera, and grant revenue from California State Water Resources Control Board.
 Management believes its receivables to be fully collectible, and accordingly, no allowance for doubtful accounts is required.